COVID-19 Crisis: Harm Reduction Resources for People who Use Drugs

 For resources directed at harm reduction service providers, please see our other page here.

-In collaboration with the European Network of People who Use Drugs (EuroNPUD) we have also developed a leaflet with the most important tips for people who use drugs, which can also be customized to include national or local information on the availability of harm reduction services.
-Download the leaflet in English here - translations into other languages are in the works.
+In collaboration with the European Network of People who Use Drugs (EuroNPUD) we have developed a leaflet with the most important tips for people who use drugs, which can also be customized to include national or local information on the availability of harm reduction services during the pandemic.
+Download the leaflet, with translations in 20 languages and counting, from this Dropbox folder.

 1) DON'T SHARE pipes, bongs, vapes or joints, nasal tubes (for inhaling/snorting), and all injecting equipment (including sterilized water)